-- (a) The Custodian shall keep accurate records of all contributions, receipts, investments, distributions, disbursements and other transactions of the Account. - (b) Periodically, but not less than each calendar year, and on such other dates as may be prescribed by law or regulation, the Custodian shall deliver a written Account Statement to the Participant or, if the Participant is deceased, the Beneficiary, by mail at the Participant's or Beneficiary's last known address, electronically (if consented to by the Participant or otherwise permitted by law or regulation) or by such other means as may be allowed by law, regulation or consent of the Participant.
-Such statement shall reflect: - (i) receipts, disbursements and other Account transactions during the calendar year (or such other period). - (ii) assets and liabilities of the Account as of the last day of the calendar year (or such other period). - (iii) such other information as may be required by law or regulation, including but not limited to such information concerning required minimum distributions as is prescribed by the Commissioner of Internal Revenue.
+- (a) The Custodian shall keep accurate records of all contributions, receipts, investments, distributions, disbursements and other transactions of the Roth IRA. - (b) Periodically, but not less than each calendar year, and on such other dates as may be prescribed by law or regulation, the Custodian shall deliver a written Account Statement to the Participant or, if the Participant is deceased, the Beneficiary, by mail at the Participant's or Beneficiary's last known address, a written Roth IRA statement electronically (if consented to by the Participant or otherwise permitted) or by such other means as may be allowed by law, regulation or consent of the Participant.
+Such statement shall reflect: - (i) receipts, disbursements and other Roth IRA transactions during the calendar year (or such other period). - (ii) assets and liabilities of the Roth IRA as of the last day of the calendar year (or such other period). - (iii) such other information as may be required by law or regulation, including but not limited to such information concerning required minimum distributions as is prescribed by the Commissioner of Internal Revenue.

-Unless the Participant or Beneficiary files a written statement of exceptions or objections to the statement with the Custodian within 60 days after the mailing of the statement the Participant shall be deemed to have approved such statement and the Custodian shall be released from all liability to anyone (including any Participant's spouse or Beneficiary) with respect to all matters set forth in the statement.
+Unless the Participant or Beneficiary files a written statement of exceptions or objections to the Roth IRA statement with the Custodian within 60 days after the mailing of the statement, the Participant or Beneficiary shall be deemed to have approved such statement and the Custodian shall be released from all liability to anyone (including any Participant's spouse or Beneficiary) with respect to all matters set forth in the statement.
 No person other than a Participant, the spouse of a Participant or Beneficiary may require an accounting.